sabbyanandan/spring-xd-cf-hackathon/README.md

 Spring XD based data-driven dynamic deployment of [Cloud Foundry](http://www.pivotal.io/platform-as-a-service/pivotal-cf) apps.

+[Spring XD](https://github.com/spring-projects/spring-xd) is a unified, distributed, and extensible service for data ingestion, real time analytics, batch processing, and data export.
+The Spring XD project is an open source Apache 2 License licenced project whose goal is to tackle big data complexity.
+Much of the complexity in building real-world big data applications is related to integrating many disparate systems into one cohesive solution across a range of use-cases

 Idea
 ----
 You have Apps running in Cloud Foundry and you'd like to automatically scale them on-demand.
 A demand can be throughput based or may be derived from metrics or perhaps you would want to adjust sclaing based on a certain day/time (ex: Thanksgiving, Christmas, ..)